wanghao9610/OV-DINO/README.md

   Coming soon

-We will update the pre-training code after our paper is accepted.
+We will update the all pre-training code after our paper is accepted.

 ## :computer: Demo
 * Local inference on a image or folder give the category names.